 For examples of topics and speakers from past online sessions, see Past Education and Training Program Dates.

 For other events of interest, see: DLF Community Calendar, which lists conferences and events of interest to fellows.

 - Alice Bishop oversees the program and handles application queries.

 - Diane Ramirez processes reimbursement requests.

-- With support from CLIR staff, ARL Board Special Advisor Elliott Shore and Associate Professor Lauren Coats (Louisiana State University) oversee all educational components of this program.
+- With support from CLIR staff, Elliott Shore, Special Advisor to the Board of the Association of Research Libraries, and Lauren Coats, Associate Professor at Louisiana State University, manage the educational components of this program.